gruntwork-io/docs/docs/2.0/docs/accountfactory/guides/delegated-repositories.md

 Once the Access Control PR has been merged and applied, navigate to the delegated repository and review the Bootstrap PR.

-This PR contains the necessary GitHub workflow files for Pipelines to run, as well as terragrunt configuration ready to start deploying new infrastructure.
+This PR contains the necessary GitHub workflow files for Pipelines and Terragrunt configurations to deploy new infrastructure.

-Merge this pull request and your delegated repository is read to use.
+Merge the PR, and the delegated repository will be ready for use.

 <PersistentCheckbox id="vending-delegated-repositories-7" label="Merge the Delegated Repository Bootstrap PR" />

 ### Step 8 - Start adding new infrastructure

-To summarize, at this point you will have:
+At this point, you will have:
-- Provisioned a new AWS account(s)
+- Provisioned a new AWS account(s).
-- Applied baselines for the new account(s)
+- Applied baselines for the new account(s).
-- Created a new repository to manage infrastructure changes in this account(s)
+- Created a new repository for managing infrastructure changes in the account(s).
-- Configured new IAM roles to manage permissions in the delegated repository
+- Configured new IAM roles for permissions in the delegated repository.
-- Bootstrapped the repository ready to add new infrastructure
+- Bootstrapped the repository for adding infrastructure.

-You can now start adding new infrastructure to the delegated repository.
+You can now begin adding new infrastructure to the delegated repository.